una-ui/una-ui/docs/content/3.components/avatar-group.md

 | ---- | ------- | ------------------------------------- |
 | size | `md`    | The size of the avatars in the group. |

-> 🚀 You can freely adjust the size of the button using any size imaginable.
+> 🚀 You can freely adjust the size of the avatars in the group using any size imaginable.
 No limits exist, and you can use `breakpoints` such as `sm:sm, xs:lg` to change size based on screen size or `states` such as `hover:lg, focus:3xl` to change size based on input state and more.

 ::alert{type="info"}
 You can use `size` prop to set the size of the entire `NAvatar` or you can set the size of individual avatars using the `size` prop on the `NAvatar` component.